 As the amount of data companies need to store, and business comes to rely on technology for communication, sales, invoicing, credit check, staff information, so the need for effective and above all proactive security becomes paramount.
 Hackers look for ways round and through defences.
 The threatscape changes constantly.
 Just checking that you comply with the rules will not protect you from attack.

-Solarwinds, the global threat identification and Protection Company, say in a recent report that you need to make compliance the centre of everything you do in terms of security, diligence, and comprehensiveness.
+Solarwinds, the global threat identification and protection company, said in a recent report that you need to make compliance the centre of everything you do in terms of security, diligence, and comprehensiveness.
 They see the threatscape evolving rapidly and spreading to more and more business sectors.
 The new EU GDPR requirements will add another layer of complexity to the regulatory defence of data, but simply complying will still leave your business at risk.

 At KubeNet, we use Solarwinds to proactively monitor all customer connections on our own platform, KubeNet Managed Firewall Service (KMFS).
-You can download the factsheet here, or call us on, or email us at email@example.com for a free check of your network and recommendations to upgrade and enhance your security now.
+Call us or email us at email@example.com for a free check of your network and recommendations to upgrade and enhance your security now.

 Follow us on LinkedIn to receive our latest blogs and industry info for the best in cyber security and threat defence.